pyladies/global-organizing/process/slack_new_member_welcome.md

 &nbsp;

-You're welcome to the Slack Platform of theGlobal PyLadies Community.
+Welcome to the Global PyLadies Community Slack Platform.

 Kindly do well to introduce yourself in #introductions with the following information: